 FORM Hand, Wrist & Elbow offers conservative, non-surgical treatments to the latest state-of-the-art surgical procedures for wrist conditions.
 Patients of all ages and activity levels are seen for simple or complex conditions.

 Because your hands are constantly in motion, that means your wrists are too.
-Your wrists are susceptible to repetitive motion and overuse injuries as well such as carpal tunnel syndrome and tendonitis.
+Your wrists are susceptible to repetitive motion and overuse injuries such as carpal tunnel syndrome and tendonitis.
 Your wrists will usually suffer injury when your hands are used as a form of protection during a fall, which can result in wrist fractures and injuries involving ligaments, tendons, and nerves.
-A hand surgeon should be consulted to care for these conditions especially with wrist fractures that can have complications with healing.
+A hand surgeon should be consulted to care for these conditions, especially with wrist fractures that can have complications with healing.

 The following are just a few of the common wrist conditions.
 If you are experiencing pain or discomfort in your wrists, or have additional concerns, contact our office for an appointment.

 - Distal Radius Fracture

 - Scaphoid Fracture

 De Quervain’s tenosynovitis is tendonitis that is caused by overuse of the wrist next to the thumb.
 The overuse causes inflammation of the tendons between the thumb and the wrist.
 When the tendons move through the tunnels, the inflammation can cause numbness and tingling.
 Common symptoms of De Quervain’s tenosynovitis include tenderness, pain, and weakness of the thumb and wrist.
 Patients with symptoms of De Quervain’s tenosynovitis complain of pain during normal activities, including writing, typing, and any simple thumb movement.
 Treatment for De Quervain’s tenosynovitis includes wrist splinting and physical therapy.
 If those treatments do not improve symptoms, then cortisone injections and/or minimally invasive surgery can treat De Quervain’s tenosynovitis.